oscarotero/Embed/README.md

 ### The request resolver

 Embed uses the `Embed\RequestResolvers\Curl` class to resolve all requests using the curl library.
-You can set options to the curl request or create your custom resolver creating a class implementing the `Embed\RequestResolvers\RequestResolverInterface`.
+You can set options to the curl request or use your custom resolver creating a class implementing the `Embed\RequestResolvers\RequestResolverInterface`.

-The resolver configuration is defined under the "resolver".
-There are two options:
+The resolver configuration is defined under the "resolver" key and it has two options:

 * class: Your custom class name if you want to use your own implementation
 * config: The options passed to the class.
 If you use the default curl class, the config are the same than the [curl_setopt PHP function](http://php.net/manual/en/function.curl-setopt.php)